ramiz-moktader/geospatial-programming-course/docs/intro-to-programming-with-js-class1.md

 **Boolean:**
 - Represents a logical entity and can have only two values: `true` or `false`.

-Certainly!
-Let's simplify and make the explanation more concise:

-Certainly!
-Let's include `toString()` in the explanation:

 ### Data Type Conversion in JavaScript:

 1. **Automatic Type Conversion (Coercion):**